arangodb/docs/3.9/administration-license.md

 Your license has now been applied.

-## License renewals and upgrades
+## License renewals

-Later updates, upgrades and changes to the license are performed in the same way as the initial installation using the `arangosh` command above.
+Later renewals and changes to the license are performed in the same way as the initial installation using the `arangosh` command above.
 The difference to the initial installation is that there will be no new grace period.
 An existing license merely expires.
 It is thus important that one renews the license ahead of time.

-Warnings will start reminding the user starting one week prior to expiry in the UI, in arangosh and in the log files.
+Warnings will start reminding the user from one week prior to expiry in the UI, in arangosh and in the log files.
 Please refer to the monitoring section below for sustained awareness of the license status.

-Accidental application of an inferior license to the currently applied, i.e. with earlier expiry or less features, is only possible by overriding this safety mechanism as follows:
+Accidental application of an inferior license to the currently applied, i.e. with earlier expiry, is only possible by overriding this safety mechanism as follows:

 ```js